glmdgrielson/words/atlas/taxes.md

 When the holy starship set forth, the ship was split into what were dubbed sectors, each representing a pocket of real estate within the holy starship.
 Each sector was designated a governor and a noble.
-The noble was given a great wealth and told to be merry and helpful.
+The noble was given private quarters and told to be merry and helpful.
 The governor was given a hundred odd strangers, a fixed amount of property, and a mask to represent their title and told not to screw everything up.
 Naturally one job was seen as infinitely more preferable than the other.